-In 2021, a total of 17 taxa were recorded within the transects in the 2015 rehabilitated areas (T1 and T5).
-14 of these 17 taxa were native plants, and three weed species were present.
+In 2022, a total of 22 taxa were recorded within the transects in the 2015 rehabilitated areas (T1 and T5).
+18 of these 22 taxa were native plants, including three species of native annuals.
+Four weed species were present, this had increased from three weed species present in 2021.

 Species richness and plant density had decreased slightly from previous years (Figure 4).
-Species diversity index had also slightly decreased but rated higher than the analogue average (Figure 5).

-Vegetation cover has increased since previous years, but so too has weed cover (Figure 6).
+Vegetation cover has increased since previous years, but so too has weed cover (Figure 5).

-T1 met the completion criteria target for plant density (m2), species richness (25m2) and vegetation cover (%).
+T1 met the completion criteria target for species richness (25m2) and vegetation cover (%).
+T5 met the completion criteria target for species richness (25m2).
 All sites met the completion criteria targets for not having any WoNS or declared plants present (Table 7).

-Weed cover was 9% at T1 and 74% at T5.
-A daisy, Oncosiphon piluliferum was a dominant weed at both sites, with a weedy grass also dominant at T5 and this is evident in the photo at Figure 7.
+Weed cover was 6% at T1 and 66% at T5, these had decreased from 2021 results.
+A daisy, Oncosiphon piluliferum was a dominant weed at T5, with a weedy grass also dominant at T5, this is evident in the photo at Figure 6.
 No WoNS or declared plants were present at these sites.